 Most tenants intend to stay in a new home until their lease expires.
 But changes happen.
 Maybe you're moving states, fleeing domestic violence, or joining the military.

-Whichever the case, breaking a lease in SC means breaching your contract with the property owner.
+Whichever the case, means breaching your contract with the property owner.
 That could attract hefty fines.

 However, many landlords take advantage of this situation to milk their tenants dry.
 As a result, some end up paying way more than they should for breaking their lease.
 Yet, this should not be the case.